GowriShaju/Stock-Price-Movement-Prediction/README.md

 - NumPy
 - Pandas
 - Scikit-learn
 - Matplotlib
+- seaborn

 ---

-## Reproducibility

-- Fixed random seeds
-- Deterministic setup

----

-## Deliverables Included

-- Clean dataset
-- LSTM implementation
-- Training pipeline
-- Evaluation metrics
-- Visualizations
-- Detailed report

----

 ## Final Note

-This project highlights the inherent challenges of **financial time-series prediction**, where achieving high performance is difficult due to the nature of the data.
+This project highlights the inherent difficulty of **financial time-series prediction**.

-### Key Limitations:

-- **Market Noise:**
-  Stock prices contain significant random fluctuations, making it hard for models to distinguish signal from noise.

-- **Low Predictability:**
-  Financial markets are often considered **weakly efficient**, meaning past data provides limited information about future movements.

-- **Class Imbalance & Bias:**
-  Slight dominance of upward movements can bias the model, affecting metrics like accuracy and recall.

-- **Non-Stationarity:**
-  Market behavior changes over time, so patterns learned from historical data may not generalize well.

-- **Complex External Factors:**
-  Price movements are influenced by news, macroeconomic events, and investor sentiment, which are not captured in the dataset.
+Due to market noise, non-stationarity, and external influences, achieving very high accuracy is unrealistic.

+However, the model demonstrates that even **moderate performance (~60% accuracy, ~0.59 ROC-AUC)** can indicate **useful predictive capability** when the problem is formulated correctly and evaluated without bias.

 ---

-### Practical Insight:

-Due to these factors, even **modest performance (e.g., ~55–60% accuracy or ROC-AUC)** can indicate the presence of meaningful predictive signals.

----

-This reinforces that the goal of the project is not to achieve extremely high accuracy, but to develop a **realistic, leakage-free, and well-formulated predictive framework** for stock price movement.

----

 ## Author

 **Gowri Shaju**
-AI/ML Engineer(L1) Candidate
+AI/ML Engineer (L1) Candidate

----